-Even if students change their major or academic program, eligibility for the Washington State Need Grant, College Bound, and State Work Study programs terminate once students have earned 160 cumulative credits from all institutions.
+Even if students change their major or academic program, eligibility for the Washington College Grant, College Bound Scholarship, and State Work Study programs terminate once students have reached these maximums.

-• PACE OF COMPLETION
+PACE OF COMPLETION

 Federal and Institutional Aid Policy

 Students receiving financial aid are expected to successfully complete at least 67% of the credits they attempt on a cumulative basis.
 For example, if a student's cumulative attempted credits are 45, the student must have successfully completed at least 30 of those credits.
 For the purpose of this measurement, all of the following apply: